 In order to get control of stress eating, you have to control your stress levels.

 Read our stress awareness guide here.

+- 1. Know your stressors

 - 2. Exercise to reduce stress

 - 3. Reach out for help

 - 4. Develop a practice of mindfulness

 - 5. Learn intuitive eating